 31.3 Use of Treasury and Investment Advisers

 31.3.1 HLH will use the Sector creditworthiness service of Highland Council to determine creditworthy counterparties.
-This uses ratings from all three credit rating agencies which, by using a scoring system, does not give undue preponderance to any one agency‟s ratings.
+This uses ratings from all three credit rating agencies which, by using a scoring system, does not give undue preponderance to any one agency’s ratings.

 31.3.2 HLH is alerted to changes to ratings of all three agencies through its use of the Sector creditworthiness service.
 All credit ratings are monitored from a weekly list which can be updated daily by Sector.